monirulHaque/DS_Algo_Turf/readme.md

 <img src="Media/Big-O_CheatSheet.png">
 </p>

+# Programming Techniques
+## Recursion and Backtracking
+## Divide and Conquer
+## Bit Manipulation
+## Two Pointers
+## Sliding Window
+## Greedy
+## Dynamic Programming

-# Data Structures
+# Data Structures and Algorithms
-Data structures are ways of organizing and storing data in a computer's memory so that it can be efficiently accessed and modified.
+Data structures are ways of organizing and storing data in a computer's memory so that it can be efficiently accessed and modified. </br>
+An algorithm is a sequence of computational steps that transform the input into the output.
+## Arrays and Hash Tables
-## Array
+### Array
 An array is the simplest way to store multiple elements in memory.
 It allocates a continuous block of memory and stores the elements sequentially. <br/><br/>

 Each element occupies the same amount of space.
 To access the nth element in the array, processor calculates its memory address using a formula: <br/>